ros-industrial-attic/siemens_experimental/README.md

 </p>

 #S7-1200 PLC
 For initial phase of development we decided to use new "TIA generation" PLC [S7-1200][].
-The S7-1200 compact controller with built-in PROFINET as a standard interface and enable us to experiment with both IO Controller/IO device options.
-Example projects for testing basic Profinet communication between CP1616 and S7-1200 are available in Step7 folder.
+The S7-1200 compact controller with built-in PROFINET as a standard interface enables us to experiment with both IO Controller/IO device options.
+Example projects for testing basic Profinet communication between CP1616 and S7-1200 will available in Step7 folder soon.

 <p align="center">
 <img src="https://github.com/durovsky/siemens_experimental/blob/master/rep/s7-1200_sys.jpg" />
 </p>